Microplastics in Canned Tuna and Salmon: Double Exposure

 Key Takeaways

-- Canned seafood combines fish-borne microplastics (gut, gills, muscle) with epoxy can-liner BPA/BPS leaching.
+- Canned seafood combines fish-borne microplastics (gut, gills, muscle) with can-liner migration.

 - Smaller fish (sardines, anchovies, small albacore, light skipjack tuna) have lower bioaccumulation.